jgddesigns/stateshaper/CONTRIBUTING.md

     3: event4
 }

-# The outputed MSE array is always the same based on the  seed.
+# The outputed is always the same based on the  seed.

 output = [145, 647, 45, 784, 567, 432...]

 # events are called every time their assigned number appears. one even can have several numbers mapped to it.

-# An MSE Map tool is planned to be released soon.
-This will show the exact structure of the array generated from the MSE seed.
+# A Shaper Map tool is planned to be released soon.
+This will show the exact structure of the array generated from Stateshaper seed.

 # This will allow events to be called in the order that they are needed.